 Oats generally need very little land and water for cultivation.
 While its nutrient profile falls behind soy milk, oat milk is generally more nutritious than almond milk.
 Just like anything, it’s important to make sure you do a little homework to ensure the brand you are buying uses either organic oats or oats that are not treated with harmful herbicides.
 If you’re buying the largest and most popular oat milk brand in the U.S., you are good on that front!

 What Alternative Milk is Best?

-Hopefully now you will think twice about the milk in your morning coffee or afternoon cappuccino.
-While taste preference should play a major role in your decision, understanding the environmental impact might make one milk start to taste just that much better.
+Hopefully now you will think twice about the milk in your morning coffee, cold brew or afternoon cappuccino.
+While taste preference should play a major role in your decision, understanding the environmental impact might make one milk start to taste just that much better in your gourmet coffee.
 While we can make generalizations like oat milk is better for our environment than almond, at the end of the day, it is largely dependent on the steps each company takes to do better for our environment.
 Take a moment, do some research and start thinking a little bit more about your coffee’s environmental impact!